Serenbe

 Serenbe is an example of an urban village, and 70% of its land is protected from development.
 Nygren was inspired by principles of New Urbanism and applied that to his town design, with walkability and shared green spaces and a variety of houses and buildings.

-The layout of Serenbe is designed to make efficient use of space, and there is 20% more housing per square mile compared to other suburbs.
+The layout of Serenbe is designed to make efficient use of space, and it has 20% more housing per square mile than other suburbs.

 Serenbe has received criticism for being a bubble outside of Atlanta, with high-end goods and homes that on average cost more than a million dollars.